fwoodruff/async_io/README.md

 # async_io

 This is an asynchronous runtime written in Rust.
 It fills the same role as the async-std and Tokio crates.
-Inspiration was taken from Cppcoro and Boost Asio.
+Further inspiration was taken from Cppcoro and Boost Asio.

 When writing server-like programs, it is easier to reason about forked processes and blocking I/O, than polling and threadpooling.
 Liberally spawning processes (or threads), then blocking on socket I/O calls, incurs large performance penalties.